IMET2000-Africa and Asia

 - Installed Internet connections, an on-line library facility and full software audit system for control of all financial and treatment activities.

-- Build a tarmacked car park at front of hospital.
+- Built a tarmacked car park at front of the hospital.

 - Purchased & shipped essential hospital equipment and consumables.